 Connecticut Marijuana Laws

-Since 1996, 20 states and the District of Columbia have passed medical marijuana laws.
 In Connecticut, the state has decriminalized the possession of small amounts of marijuana.
 Typically, decriminalization means no prison time or criminal record for first-time possession of a small amount for personal consumption.
 The conduct is treated like a minor traffic violation.
-Those younger than 21 would face a 60-day driver's license suspension, similar to the existing penalty for possessing alcohol.
+Those younger than 21 would face a 60-day driver's license suspension, similar to the existing penalty for possessing alcohol, and a small fine.

 Medical Marijuana in Connecticut